It’s not secret anymore, folks. Meditation, or what it “seems” to be amongst the masses, is being adopted by lots and lots of people by the day.

 The human mind is an analyzer of the illusion.

 Time as we think of it linearly is from past, to the present, to the future.

 The present moment, though, as in regards to time, is based on our current situation, how the mind is interpreting what is going on right now relative to the past, for a means to some future destination.

 In other words, the mind ‘cannot’ be aware of the present moment.
 It is can interpret the present moment situation, which exists inside of presence and only has an appearance because of presence.

-In truth they are one but because we live in this physical world there is a dimension that which cannot be perceived but can be known it seems like separate phenomena from the seeming reality that we know through thought.
+In truth they are one but, because we live in this physical world, there is a dimension which cannot be perceived but can be known; it seems like separate phenomena from the seeming reality that we know through thought.

-But because of the nature of words/thoughts is that they divide reality into two seeming parts it would see that this unperceivable dimension of presence is not available to us right now.
+But because the nature of words/thoughts is that they divide reality into two seeming parts, it would see that this unperceivable dimension of presence is not available to us right now.

 Truth cannot be spoken of, it can only be known both as the object and the subject.
 The knower and the known are one.

-So although presence is unperceivable, you know it directly and that is you.
+So although presence is unperceivable, you know it directly and that it is you.

-But it is key though, not to build another ‘thought’ identity out of this.
-Because when you KNOW-YOU, then you realize that the term, the word, the thought ‘you’ does no longer matter.
+It is key, though, not to build another “thought” identity out of this.
+Because when you KNOW-YOU, then you realize that the term, the word, the thought “you” no longer matters.
 It’s a pointer to guide you away from what you are not.